Matt Edmondson anti-tracking tool for home

 To stop the system from detecting your phone or other people traveling with you, it has a list that allows you to remove as many devices as you want.

 Edmondson says that in the future, the device could be modified to send a text notification instead of displaying them on the screen.
 He's also interested in adding the ability for tire pressure monitoring systems to detect repeated nearby vehicles.
-One could also be added GPS so you can see where you were when you were being tracked.
+A GPS unit could also be added so you could see where you were when you were being tracked.

 Edmondson doesn't want to make the device a commercial product, but says his project could easily be copied and reused by anyone with some technical knowledge.

-For those interested, Edmondson released his open source and plans to present the project at the conference Black Hat in Las Vegas this week.
+For those interested, Edmondson released his open source and plans to present the project at the Black Hat security conference in Las Vegas this week.

 Written by giorgos